The Eric Hoffer Book Award

 The “Hoffer” honored books are from small, academic, and micro presses, including self-published offerings.
 (No unpublished manuscripts, please.)
 Throughout the centuries, writers such as Emily Dickinson, James Joyce, Walt Whitman, and Virginia Woolf have taken the path of self-publishing, rather than have their ideas forced into a corporate or sociopolitical mold.
 Today, small and academic presses struggle in this same environment.
 The Hoffer will continue to be a platform for and the champion of the independent voice.
 Winners of the Hoffer are given prizes, honors, and worldwide media exposure, as well as being covered in the US Review of Books.

 Nominated books are judged by independent panels within eighteen all-inclusive categories.
-The annual grand prizewinner is awarded a $2,000 cash prize.
+The annual grand prizewinner is awarded a $2,500 cash prize.
 Each category is assigned a winner, runner-up, and multiple honorable mentions.
 Recognition is given to the best academic, small, micro, and self-published presses.
 The Montaigne Medal is awarded to the most thought-provoking books.
 The da Vinci Eye honors exceptional cover art.
 The First Horizon Award is given to the best first-time authors.
+The Medal Provocateur is given to the best on the frontier of poetry.
 Each year, the Eric Hoffer Award results are publicly announced in the spring, and every nominee is notified via the contact e-mail on their registration form.